HotPizzaYT/esc-destiny/Esc_DESTINY.md

 ~~

-Katy, born in 1991, August 8th, in Staten Island, New York, spent most of her life making friends.
+Katy Thompson, born in 1991, August 8th, in Staten Island, New York, spent most of her life making friends.
 At a young age she was gifted a cell phone, which fueled her obsession with texting and calling others over the phone.
 Eventually at age 5, she discovered the internet and made some long distance friends, Lily, Quanisha, Sally, and Fred.
 When her parents tragically died in a fire in 2001, she had to move to Massachusetts to her aunt Sabrina's.

+~~

+Brandy Benson, born 1992 March 6th, in Fulton, Alabama.
+His favorite activities include gaming, walks in the park, drawing, and hiking.
+He loves comic books and have been reading them ever since he was five.
+When he was young, he wanted to be a super hero when he grew up.
+But now he knows that not everyone can be a hero.
+His favorite subject in school is science.
+Often times when he was a kid, he was bullied for being a nerd.
+He always wanted powers, and now he has them.
+He had no idea where his powers came from, but just accepted that it was his fate to obtain them.
+It was his destiny.

+~~

+Casey Lopez is very mysterious, and not much is known about her, other than she came from Toronto, Canada.
+She is age 17.

+# The Lesser Ones

+This chapter is TBA